pimcore/symfony-freeze/README.md

 # Pimcore Symfony Freeze

-A metapackage to control Symfony version constraints for Pimcore 12.3 and 12.x development versions.
+A metapackage to control Symfony version constraints for Pimcore Platform Version 2025.4 (pimcore/pimcore 12.3 and 12.x) development versions.

-**⚠️ Important**: This package is **only for Pimcore 12.3 and 12.x dev versions**.
-Pimcore 13 will require Symfony 7+ and drop Symfony 6 support entirely.
+**⚠️ Important**: This package is **only for Pimcore Platform Version 2025.4 versions**.
+Pimcore Platform Version 2026.* will require Symfony 7+ and drop Symfony 6 support entirely.

 ## Purpose